gpremer/mvpeventbus/README.markdown

 For a complete example, look at the included mvp-swingexample or mvp-vaadin-example projects.

+### Validation at wiring time

+Since the event dispatching methods in the event bus interface and the event handlers in the presenters are only linked through a naming convention, the framework validates the saneness of your set up as soon as possible.
+From the moment the `build` method is invoked on the factory builder, all `Presenter`s defined in `@Event` annotation are checked to make sure that they contain the requisite event handler methods with the correct argument types.
+If not, an exception is issued.
+Thus, if you can create an event bus factory, you can be assured that there will be no run-time surprises due to method lookup misses.
+Also, all exceptions that do occur try to be as descriptive as possible so you can correct the issue as efficiently as possible.

+By the way, these look ups at wiring time are also used to avoid having to perform reflection at event dispatching time.

 ## Extensions

 On top of the base functionality, there are a number of interesting additions.

 ### Event bus segment types

-For larger applications it doesn't make sense to have a single event bus interface containing all events and all presenters for the whole application.
+For larger applications it doesn't make sense to have a single event bus interface containing all events and referring to all presenters for the whole application.
 Therefore, it is possible to get different views of the whole event bus that only show a number of, likely related, events.
-These parts are called "segments", but keep in mind that there is only one event bus that handles all events.
-Events are not local to a certain segment.
-Still, this concept allows modularising applications at design time.
+These parts are called "segments", but keep in mind that there is only one event bus that handles all events: events are not local to a certain segment and event bus segments are not chained.
+Still, thinking of segments allows modularising applications at design time.

 To work with event bus segments, all you have to do is make separate event bus interfaces.
-These interfaces have no relationship to each other when coding.
-Only when configuring an event bus factory at run time, are the fragments combined.
+These interfaces have no programmatic relationship to each other at design time.
+Only when configuring an event bus factory, are the fragments combined.

 E.g.